 When diabetes damages the nerves going to your stomach and intestines, they may not be able to move food through normally.
 This causes constipation, but you can also get alternating bouts of constipation and diarrhea, especially at night.

-Misfiring nerves may not contract the muscles that mix and move the stuff in your intestines, so everything slows down.
+Misfiring nerves may not squeeze the muscles that mix and move the stuff in your intestines, so everything slows down.
 Your colon absorbs more moisture from the waste, which makes your poop harder -- and harder to pass.
-Constipation that lasts a long time can cause other health problems, such as fecal impaction, a hard lump of poop that blocks your rectum so nothing can get out.
+Constipation that lasts a long time can cause other health problems, such as fecal impaction, a hard lump of stool that blocks your rectum so nothing can get out.

-Nerve damage in your large intestine may let fluids move through too fast, or cause problems with absorbing and releasing fluid.
+Nerve damage in your large intestine may let fluids move through too fast or cause problems with absorbing and releasing fluid.
 If that's the case, your poop could be more watery, and you'll need to go more often and urgently.

 Diarrhea is a possible side effect of other diabetes drugs, too, including: